 Another reason why I don’t feel the study is relevant is because the people tested were “healthy” and in their 20s.
 What about people who are not healthy and older?

-Hordenine is a phytochemical derived from barley.
+Hordenine is also phytochemical extract.
+It's derived from barley.
 It scientific name is Hordeum vulgare.
 Hordenine is a stimulant.
 Technically, compounds like this are called sympathomemetic because they mimic the effects of adrenaline.
 This means hordenine seems to have some stimulant properties.
 In an attempt to determine if hordenine helped weight loss, I searched clinical databases for:

 - Hordenine obesity